stevetasticsteve/Lexicon/to_do.md

 try/except is more pythonic than asserts so I'll use them
 - Flake8 has identified read_lexicon() as too complex

+## Implementation questions
+- Are the check_processed_data() and check_lexicon_entries() functions necessary?
+They assert that the right kind of data is being given to a function, but is it better to drop them?
+Functions are unlikely to be called interactively as an API call - wouldn't it save effort to drop and not maintain these things?

 ## Testing
 - Write the tests